 - If you use a large crock pot for a smaller recipe, it may cook a bit faster.
 So check the crock pot at 60 and 90 minutes into cooking.

 - You may use candy "melts" or almond bark.
-Get the vanilla flavor since the chocolate flavor can taste odd.
+Choose vanilla flavor, as chocolate can taste odd.

-- The serving size is about one tablespoon which is about one heaping kitchen teaspoon.
+- The serving size is about one tablespoon, about one heaping kitchen teaspoon.
 Make them a little small.

 - While still hot, give them a topping of a few candy sprinkles if you want for the kids.